fleckert/azure-functions-static-file-server/readme.md

 I like the full feature set of the [Azure AppService Plan Flex Consumption](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan).

-I like the Azure Function progreamming model while being quiet comfortable to not take a dependency on it.
+I like the Azure Function programming model while being quiet comfortable to not take a dependency on it.

 This inspired me... https://anthonychu.ca/post/azure-functions-static-file-server/ ... but felt kind of a lot of code compared to
 ```csharp